kennytilton/whoshiring/README.md

 ./grab
 ````
 More soon.

-#### * No, you cannot (play with the source)

-mxWeb is simple, but only after we have grokked the data flow library Matrix&trade; on which it is built.
-Matrix is like [MobX](https://github.com/mobxjs/mobx), but goes a bit further.
-We find the [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) data flow library impressive as well.

-Matrix is largely undocumented**, though there are an extensive number of sample apps, including this one, TodoMVC, The Flux Challenge, and a simulator of Ivan Sutherland's Micropipelines.

 ### Going minimal
 To compile the JS into a single file, use the epinymous bash script at the toplevel of the directory: